 Spending two years in a traditional MBA program may give you the greatest opportunity to learn, build, and play—but perhaps two years away from the business is not a luxury you can afford.
 After all, how long can you really be away from a business in which you are already playing a pivotal role?
 Other options could include a one-year program or even a part-time program to allow you to return to the business sooner or never even leave.
 To help you think through many of these issues, this blog post offers more details on each option.

 Here are some of the best full-time MBA programs that have made it a priority to prepare their graduates to run a family enterprise:

 The John L. Ward Center for Family Enterprises at Kellogg offers courses, conferences, and research focused on family business strategy, governance, succession planning, family business culture, and more.
 The center aims to build a community for family business operators to share and learn from each other.

 Through its Global Family Enterprise Program, Columbia offers its students and alumni courses, events, and other educational programs that explore the unique dynamics of an enterprise that is often more than just a business.

 Founded in 2014, Johnson’s Smith Family Business Initiative is all about giving students the network, curriculum, and cutting-edge knowledge to strengthen family businesses and help them to thrive for generations to come.
 Components of the program include the Family Business Club, courses, speakers’ series, and numerous family business–focused study trips.

 The Wharton School of the University of Pennsylvania

 Wharton has taken a different approach to the world of family businesses by creating the Wharton Global Family Alliance, which brings together family businesses from across the world to share their own unique issues and struggles.
-It manifests in a robust community, research, and conferences—feeding the MBA curriculum with a wide range of courses that address the unique challenges of a family business.
+It manifests in a robust community along with research and conferences—feeding the MBA curriculum with a wide range of courses that address the unique challenges of a family business.

 The University of North Carolina (UNC) Kenan-Flagler Business School